-C. Quality Assurance
+Quality Assurance

-The Director, Quality Assurance is responsible for the operations management of the Alliance Quality Assurance Program under the direction of the Chief Medical Officer.
-The Director is responsible for Health Care Services internal monitoring activities as well as clinical components of delegation oversight auditing and performance monitoring.
-The Director is responsible for ensuring Health Care Service's overall regulatory compliance with Department of Health Care Services (DHCS) and Department of Managed Health Care (DMHC) contractual responsibilities for Health Care Service Departments.
+The Director, Quality Assurance is responsible for the operations management of the Grievance and Appeals Department, NCQA Standard Accreditation, and internal monitoring of regulatory requirements for Health Care Services under the direction of the Chief Medical Officer.
+The Director is responsible for ensuring the Health Care Service's overall regulatory compliance with the Department of Managed Health Care and the Department of Health Care Services (DHCS) contractual responsibilities for Health Care Service Departments.
 The role is also responsible for overseeing ongoing audit readiness activities for DHCS, DMHC and NCQA.
-The Director is also responsible to coordinate processes, activities, and regulatory compliance involving grievances and appeals for all lines of business.
+The Director is also responsible in coordinating processes, activities, and regulatory compliance involving grievances and appeals for all lines of business.
 The position identifies, analyzes, and coordinates resolution of grievances and appeals.

-D. Utilization Management (UM) Services
+Utilization Management (UM) Services

 The UM and QI Departments are part of the Alliance Health Care Services Department.
 These departments work collaboratively to ensure that appropriate quality and safe health care is delivered to members in a timely and organized manner.
-QI ensures that HCQC is able to identify improvement opportunities regarding concurrent reviews, tracking key utilization data, and the annual evaluation of
+QI ensures that QIHEC can identify improvement opportunities regarding concurrent reviews, tracking key utilization data, and the annual evaluation of UM activities.

-UM activities.

-The Alliance's Utilization Management (UM) activities are outlined in the UM Program Description which includes persons with complex health conditions.
-The UM Program Description defines how UM decisions are made in a fair and consistent manner.
-There is also a Case Management (CM) and Complex Case Management Program Description.
-These programs address serving members with complex health needs, such as, seniors and people with physical or developmental disabilities (SPDs) and/or multiple chronic conditions in addition to case management for high-risk members identified through the disease management program.
-Responsibilities include conducting outreach and care coordination activities for members in the programs to ensure the improvement of member outcomes and overall member satisfaction.
-The staff will also assist the QI department in QI activities through conducting member outreach calls and mailings.
+The Alliance's Utilization Management (UM) activities are outlined in the UM Program Description which describes the UM program structure, and how UM decisions are made based on evidence-based guidelines, applied in a consistent manner.
+The Alliance's Case Management (CM) Program works in an integrated manner with the UM Program, in which care coordination and complex case management programs are designed to address the needs of members with complex physical, mental, or social determinant of health needs.
+Some high-risk populations include seniors and persons with disabilities (SPDs), members with multiple chronic conditions, or members with unmet social determinant of health needs (i.e.: housing or food insecurity).
+Core Case Management program interventions include outreach, assessment, and care coordination with members and their trusted supports, to ensure the improvement of member outcomes and overall member satisfaction.
+Care management staff also assist the QI department in QIHE activities through conducting member outreach calls and mailings, as appropriate.

 There are identified staff persons dedicated to working with "linked and carved out services" such as East Bay Regional Center, California Children Services (children with complex health care needs), and the Alameda County Behavioral Health Care Department.
-The UM Program Description is approved by the UMC and HCQC.
-For additional information, refer to the UM and CM/Complex CM Program Descriptions.
+The UM and CM Program Descriptions are approved by the UMC and QIHEC.
+For additional information, refer to the UM and CM Program Descriptions.

-E. Pharmacy Services
+Pharmacy Services

-The Pharmacy Department and QI Department work collaboratively on various QI projects.
+The Pharmacy Department and QI Department work collaboratively on various QIHE projects.
 The Pharmacy Department supports patient safety initiatives including working with the Pharmacy Benefit Manager (PerformRx) to inform members, providers, and network pharmacies of medication safety alerts.
-Responsibilities also include review and update of the formulary through P&T, oversight of the Pharmacy Benefit Manager, and collaboration with HCQC.
+Responsibilities also include review and update of the formulary through P&T, oversight of the Pharmacy Benefit Manager, and collaboration with QIHEC.

-F. Network Management/Provider Relations
+Network Management/Provider Services

-The Network Management/Provider Relations Department is the primary point of contact for network providers.
-They assist the QI Department on various QI activities with network providers as appropriate as well as disseminating QI information to practitioners.
-The Department is responsible for assessing provider satisfaction with Alliance processes and monitoring availability and accessibility standards at physician offices, including after-hours coverage.
-Provider Services staff also assists the QI Department with practitioners who do not comply with requests from QI including scheduling HEDIS abstraction visits.
+The Network Management/Provider Services Department is the primary point of contact for network providers.
+They assist the QI Department on various QIHE activities with network providers as appropriate as well as disseminating QI information to practitioners.
+The Department monitors provider capacity and collaborates with Access and Availability in assessing provider satisfaction with Alliance processes and educates providers on monitoring availability and accessibility standards at physician offices, including after-hours coverage.
+Provider Services staff also assist the QI Department with practitioners who do not comply with requests from QI.

-G. Credentialing Services
+Credentialing Services